dfinity/nns-dapp/release/PROPOSAL.md

 ## Change Log:

 - Update mechanics for creating canisters
-- Prepare to release the neuron and accounts tabs in flutter
+- Prepare to release the neuron and accounts tabs in svelte

 ## Commit log: